 BC,DE,IX and other flags corrupt.
+All other registers preserved.

 When characters are output to the file using CAS OUT CHAR the 2K buffer supplied is used by AMSDOS to buffer the output.
 It will remain in use until the file is closed by calling either CAS OUT CLOSE or CAS OUT ABANDON.
 The buffer may reside anywhere in memory - even underneath a ROM.